mikeizbicki/ucr-cs100/tutorials/macros/README.md

 There won't be any compile errors, but the for loop won't output anything.
 Runtime errors like this are difficult to debug, because without looking at the macro definition, the code seems perfectly fine.

 ##Conclusion
 Preprocessor macros add powerful features and flexibility, and they can help reduce the amount of code you write.
-They're also faster to execute than functions, since no calling/returning is required.
-However, they also have many drawbacks, as we have seen, and can be very difficult to debug.
-But while there now are alternatives like inline functions, macros can still be an incredibly useful tool if you are careful.
+They can also increase performance by reducing function call overhead, since they're always expanded inline.
+However, they come with many drawbacks, as we have seen, and can be very difficult to debug.
+But while there now are alternatives like inline functions, which weren't standard prior to C99, macros can still be an incredibly useful tool if you are careful.